 doc.
 Mgr.
 Pavel Štarha, Ph.D.

-Half-sandwich complexes of selected platinum metals for medicinal chemistry and catalysis
+Platinum metal complexes for medicinal chemistry and catalysis

 doc.
 Mgr.
 Pavel Štarha, Ph.D.